Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-3-0-m2.md

 - Major open-source component upgrades and changes
   - Curl has been upgraded from 7.40 to 7.50.2 for stability.
   - Dnsmasq has been upgraded from 2.57 to 2.74 for stability.
-  - wpa_supplicant has been upgraded from 2.4 to 2.5 for the d-bus interface.
+  - wpa_supplicant has been upgraded from 2.4 to 2.5 for the D-Bus interface.
   - libidn has been upgraded from 1.15 to 1.16 for stability.
   - Libcap has been upgraded from 2.21 to 2.24 for stability.
   - Gnutls has been upgraded from 3.3.5 to 3.4.11 for stability.